-Promotion of these concerts on social media often goes like this: “We’re so excited to feature the work of Lady Composer 1, Lady Composer 2, Lady Composer 3, Lady Composer 4 [etc.]!”
-The general tone of these posts seems to be: “Look at all of the women we rounded up!
+Promotion of these concerts on social media often goes like this: “We’re so excited to feature the work of Lady Composer 1, Lady Composer 2, Lady Composer 3, Lady Composer 4!”
+The general tone of these posts?
+“Look at all of the women we rounded up!
 We found so many of them!”
-When I am tagged in these posts, I never know whether to share them, like them, or un-tag myself as quickly as possible and hope the conductor doesn’t notice.
+When I am tagged in these posts, I never know whether to share them, "like" them, or un-tag myself as quickly as possible and hope the conductor doesn’t notice.

-Now, I know these concerts mean well, and I would certainly never tell anyone to stop programming the works of underrepresented composers.
-As someone who relies on commissions and royalties to pay the rent, I’m also grateful to have my music programmed on any concert at all.
+Now, I know these concerts mean well.
+I would never tell anyone to stop programming the works of underrepresented composers.
+As someone who relies on commissions and royalties to pay the rent, I’m grateful to have my music programmed on any concert at all.
 But every time I’m tagged in a post for a concert like this—with no theme other than “Here’s A Bunch of Lady Composers”—I feel as though someone has drawn a sharp-edged square around my identity.
-I am positive that these concerts are programmed with earnest and kind intentions; nevertheless, they make me wonder whether any conductor thinks I want to be programmed like this, like I am some exotic and fragile butterfly to be pinned down, labeled appropriately, and locked away in a glass box.
+I am positive that these concerts are programmed with earnest and kind intentions; nevertheless, they make me wonder whether any conductor thinks I want to be programmed like this, like some exotic, fragile butterfly pinned down, labeled appropriately, and locked in a glass box.

 One of my two cats, Cotton, is obsessed with catching and eating flies.
-He’ll stalk one around our small house for hours before he finally catches and eats the thing, and he’s nearly always more preoccupied with the stalking than the meal itself.
-But immediately after he’s finally caught one, he comes over to my husband or me and meows, wanting recognition for his work: a gentle pat on the head, maybe, or a “Good job!”
-In our house, we call this routine “congrats,” as in: “Cotton just swallowed his second fly of the day, then came over for more congrats.”
+He’ll stalk one around our small house for hours before he finally catches and eats the thing.
+He seems to prefer the stalking to the meal itself.
+Immediately after he’s finally caught a fly, he comes over to my husband or me and meows, wanting recognition for his work: a gentle pat on the head, maybe, or a “Good job!”
+In our house, we call this routine “congrats,” as in: “Cotton just swallowed his second fly of the day, then came over for another congrats.”